 3. Can Be Beneficial During Pregnancy

+There are many cultures across the globe that heartily believe in the health benefits of beetroots for females, especially during pregnany.
 A study focused on the possibility of beets being beneficial for pregnant women, especially because of their nitrate content.
-However, more research is required (7).
+However, more research is required in this matter (7).

 4. May Lower Blood Pressure